Bulk Soybean Shipping

 6. Documentation and Regulatory Compliance:

-• Essential documents include the Bill of Lading, Certificate of Quality, Certificate of Origin, and Phytosanitary Certificate.
+• Key documents normally include the Bill of Lading, Certificate of Quality, Certificate of Origin, Phytosanitary Certificate, weight certificate, fumigation certificate where applicable, and any feed-safety or buyer-required documents.

 7. Risk Management: